sts10/compound-passphrase-list-safety-checker/readme.markdown

 This command line tool checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.
 It's written in Rust, which I am new to.
 This is very much **a work in progress**, so I'd heavily caution against trusting it for real results.
 I forked off an earlier version of [this project when it was in a simpler state](https://github.com/sts10/compound-passphrase-list-safety-checker-simple) if you want to check that out.

-I've now written [a blog post](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html) about this tool.
+I also have written [a blog post](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html) about this tool.

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
-I later checked other lists.
+The tool here is generalized to check any such word list.

 **Disclosure**: I am not a professional researcher or statistician, and frankly I'm pretty fuzzy on some of this math.
 This code/theory/explanation could be very wrong (but hopefully not harmful?).
-If you think it could be wrong or harmful, please leave an issue!
+If you think it could be wrong or harmful, please create an issue!

-Further disclosure: see "Caveat" section below.
+Further disclosures: see "Caveat" section below.

+## Related projects by me that may interest you

+[Tidy](https://github.com/sts10/tidy) is a Rust command-line tool that cleans and combines word lists.
+Notably, it can also optionally remove ["prefix" words](https://en.wikipedia.org/wiki/Prefix_code).
+It's my understanding that a word list that does not have any prefix words is "compound-safe", as I define that term below.
+And while removing all prefix words may remove more words than strictly necessary to guarantee compound-safety, it's a simpler concept to understand and check for, and thus likely better for actually vetting a word list for use without word separators than this project.

 ## What is "compound-safety"?